braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 #### Dashboard Configuration

 This Content Card is delivered by an API triggered campaign with API triggered key-value pairs.
 This is ideal for campaigns where the card's values depend on external factors to determine what content to display to the user.
-Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `home_tile`, a variable that must remain consistent.
+Note that `class_type` should be known at set-up time.

 ![Supplementary Content PNG][2]{: style="max-width:60%;"}